dqromney/markups/projects/training/amazon/aws/aws.md

             - Develop and extend professional services competencies

 ##### AWS Cloud Economics Accreditation: (Completed yyyy-mm-dd with 00.00% ~ n points)
+Please complete all the of the modules below, and the course assessment.
+A score of 80% or higher on the assessment is required for course completion.

 ###### Notes
 - Module 1: Introduction to Business Value
     - Cloud Value Framework